 Hindu tradition from around 1500 BC.
 Other forms of meditation are much later mentioned around the 6th and 5th centuries BC within Taoist China and Buddhist India.
 Mentions of Meditation can also be found in the Torah – the Hebrew Bible.
 This effectively means that people had been long aware of the meaning of meditation and its benefits.

 There are many ways to meditate, but they all have the same principle: meditation is being aware.
 Whether you prefer to do it in a class, alone, using an app, or another way, this ancient wellness practice can be done by absolutely anybody willing to practice consistently.

-Types of meditation include meditating for mindfulness, spirituality, visualizations, using mantras or chants, transcendental meditation, and more.
+Types of meditation include meditating for mindfulness, spirituality, visualization meditation, using mantras or chants, transcendental meditation, loving kindness meditation and more.
 But they all have the same goal in common: training the mind to be both calm and aware.